Don’t Step Over Dollars to Chase Pennies

 Your resources extend far beyond the money itself, to the resources that cause your money in the first place.
 You were given the raw materials of time, talent, mental capacity, and attention.
 These gifts call upon your responsibility to use them to make the most out of your life.

-You direct your production first, by stewarding your time, attention, and abilities to produce the greatest value.
+You direct your production first by stewarding your time, attention, and abilities to produce the greatest value.
 Only then have you earned the ability to direct and steward what you’ve produced.

 Time is Your Most Valuable Commodity

-As Americans, we make over 35,000 decisions a day.
+Americans make over 35,000 decisions a day.
 When you break it down to the micro level, it’s easy to see how that’s possible.

 You didn’t just decide to work today, you decided exactly which tasks to do, in what order, at precisely what time.
-Then, you adjusted your decisions potentially based on deciding how to respond to other people’s decisions and the thousands of other stimuli you encountered.
+Then, you adjusted your decisions, potentially based on deciding how to respond to other people’s decisions and the thousands of other stimuli you encountered.
 You decided which lane to drive in, when to change lanes, and the precise second and pressure you used as you started to brake for the light ahead.

 With so many micro-decisions calling for your time and attention, what decisions will you make in how you spend your time in pursuit of your financial goals?